![]() |

 Course Overview:

-Provide students with a foundation in the techniques and practices used to develop software solutions to selected classes of problems.
-Topics will include: Boolean logic and digital data representation; basic programming process and methodology, syntax of the C (not C++) programming language and its function libraries; assignment statements and expressions; program input and output; decision and repetition statements; programmer-defined functions and parameters; basic data structures including simple arrays; unit testing and debugging techniques; and program documentation.
-Upon successful completion of this course, students will have a working knowledge of the C programming language and will be able to design, write, and debug C computer programs.
+Introduces students to the fundamental concepts of programming as a problem-solving methodology.
+Topics include: data types, variables, basic data operations, decision and repetition control structures, basic input and output including use of data files, programmer-defined functions, and basics of working with various Python objects.
+Course will also address testing, debugging, and documentation techniques.
+Upon successful completion of this course, students will have a working knowledge of the Python programming language and will be able to design, write, and debug Python computer programs.
 This is a technology-intensive course, students must have a laptop and bring it to every class period.

 Required Textbook: